Sal Frelick: Professional career

 The Milwaukee Brewers selected Frelick in the first round, with the 15th overall selection, of the 2021 Major League Baseball draft.
 He signed with the Brewers on July 20, 2021, for a $4 million signing bonus.

 Frelick was assigned to the Rookie-level Arizona Complex League Brewers to start his professional career, where he had seven hits over 15 at bats with four runs scored, four RBIs, and three stolen bases in four games before being promoted to the Low-A Carolina Mudcats.
 He was promoted again to the High-A Wisconsin Timber Rattlers after batting .437 with 31 hits and one home run in 16 games played in Carolina.
 He ended the season with Wisconsin batting .167 over 15 games.
 Frelick began the 2022 season with Wisconsin, where he batted .291 in 21 games before being promoted to the Double-A Biloxi Shuckers.
 He batted .317 with five home runs, 25 RBIs, and 40 runs scored in 52 games with the Shuckers before being promoted a second time to the Triple-A Nashville Sounds.

+Frelick began the 2023 season with Nashville.
+Following a shoulder injury to Garrett Mitchell, Frelick was expected to have a clearer path to make his Major League debut.
+However, Frelick suffered a thumb sprain shortly thereafter, and was ruled out for 6-to-8 weeks after undergoing surgery to repair the ulnar collateral ligament in his left thumb on April 25.
+Once he returned, he played in 40 games for Nashville, hitting .247/.333/.342 with 2 home runs, 18 RBI, and 8 stolen bases.

+On July 22, 2023, Frelick was selected to the 40-man roster and promoted to the major leagues for the first time.
+Frelick made a sensational major-league debut that same day, to help Brewers beat the Atlanta Braves.
+On offense he hit safely in each of his first three-at bats, including a run-scoring hit to tie the game in the sixth inning.
+Frelick made multiple acrobatic catches in right field on defense and finally drove in the game-winning run with a sacrifice fly in the bottom of the eighth.
+Frelick nailed his first career homer on July 24, with a game-tying blast to right field in the 6th inning off of Cincinnati Reds starter Graham Ashcraft.

+In 2024, he batted .259/.320/.335 with two home runs and 32 RBIs in 475 at bats.
+His average exit velocity of 83.4, 18.5% hard hit ball rate, and .07% barrel percentage were the lowest in MLB, and his 23.8% softly-hit balls was the highest among all MLB batters.
+However, Frelick was an exceptional defender in right field, leading all National League outfielders with 15 Defensive Runs Saved, and was awarded the Gold Glove for his position.

+International career

+Frelick played for the Italy national baseball team at the 2023 World Baseball Classic.